-Therefore, for adequate guidance and how best to handle actors on the table, It is necessary to assess whether the actors:
+Therefore, for adequate guidance on how best to handle actors on the table, it is necessary to assess whether the actors

-Are hard or soft negotiators.
+are hard or soft negotiators;

-Give in quantum leaps or little bits.
+give in heaps or little bits;

-Waste so much time in defending positions.
+waste so much time defending positions;

-Are hard on the issues and soft on the people or hard on the people and soft on the issues.
+are hard on the issues and soft on the people or hard on the people and soft on the issues;

-Are skillful or inexperienced.
+are skillful or inexperienced;

-Are cost and time conscious or not.
-The more parties stay on the negotiation table, the more agitated they become, and the more cost incurred by the company in terms of hotel bills and man-hours spent on the table.
+are cost and time conscious or not—the more parties stay on the negotiation table, the more agitated they become and the more cost incurred by the company (hotel bills and person-hours spent on the table).

-Time taken to reach previous agreements.
+Time taken to reach previous agreements

-Do an analysis of the length of time it took to reach each of the previous agreements in the last ten years and note the average time spent.
-The appraisal is necessary to enable parties to prepare against the average, the maximum periods, working hours spent for each of the previous negotiations, the organization's cost, and the overall financial commitments.
+Do an analysis of the length of time it took to reach each of the agreements in the past 10 years and note the average time spent.
+The appraisal is necessary to enable parties to prepare against the average, the maximum, and the working hours spent for each of the previous negotiations, the cost to the organization, and the overall financial commitments.

-Chronology of base and average wage rates in the last five or ten negotiations
+Chronology of base and average wage rates in the last 5 or 10 negotiations

-For companies that negotiate on an annual basis, actors in bargaining should take the base and average wage rate increases in the last ten years and the previous five negotiations for those that engage in biennial negotiations.
-Calculate these against the net income, man-hour losses (time of every person spent on negotiation table) paid for by the company, and maximum productivity for the same periods.
+For companies that negotiate annually, the actors in bargaining should take the base and average wage rate increases in the past 10 years or the previous five negotiations for those that engage in biennial negotiations.
+Calculate these against the net income, person-hour losses (time of every person spent on the negotiation table) paid for by the company, and maximum productivity for the same periods.
 These are particularly important for management to determine the cost and impact of negotiations on wages and productivity.

 Compounding factors on terminal benefits

-It is wise to note the factors that may negatively impact terminal benefits in the last ten years.
-For instance, the Cost of Living Adjustment (COLA) payment on consolidated salaries would have a compounding effect on wages, pension, and redundancy benefits.
+It is wise to note the factors that may negatively impact terminal benefits in the last 10 years.
+For instance, the cost of living adjustment (COLA) payment on consolidated salaries would have a compounding effect on wages, pension, and redundancy benefits.
 This may be less burdensome if paid as a one-off.

-Cost of unworked but paid hours in the last five years.
+Cost of unworked but paid hours in the last 5 years

-This item may be minimal in a strict commercial environment.
-However, it has been found that the placement of community youths on the payroll of some oil and gas companies without presenting themselves for work is not uncommon in areas where youths’ restiveness is very high.
+Unworked but paid hours have been minimal in strictly commercial environments.
+However, the placement of community youths on the payroll of some oil and gas companies without the youth presenting themselves for work is not uncommon in areas where youth restiveness is very high.
 This is an indirect cost incurred for buying the peace, making way for optimum production to occur.
 This cannot be overlooked as a cost to be considered by the negotiating parties.

 Cost of additional security and surveillance

-Parties should not also overlook the cost of additional security and surveillance on pipelines.
-Parties should consider the escalating cost of fixing broken pipelines’ due to vandalism, crude oil theft, which are extraneous costs that are dominant within Nigeria’s oil and gas sector and absent in other oil-producing nations.
-All these escalate production costs, reduce business profits, and bargaining partners cannot be oblivious of these facts that may play out on the bargaining table.
+Parties should not overlook the cost of additional security and surveillance on pipelines.
+The theft of crude oil and the escalating cost of fixing vandalized pipelines are extraneous costs that are dominant in Nigeria’s oil and gas sector and absent in other oil-producing nations.
+The escalated production costs reduce profits, and these facts may play out on the bargaining table.

 Costs of yearly overtime

-A company that is efficiently and effectively managed needs minimum overtime in man-hour management.
-This factor is enormous.
-The company management should weigh the cost of hiring extra hands and other technology before deciding on the best option that can increase the organization's bottom line.
+A company that is efficiently and effectively managed needs minimum overtime in person-hour management.
+This factor is important.
+Management should weigh the cost of hiring extra hands and other technology before deciding on the best option for improving the bottom line.

-Management Largesse Syndrome (MLS)
+Management largesse syndrome